chuanqisun/iter/README.md

 - **⚡ API endpoint and model hot-swap**: Switch between different APIs and models without losing any chat progress
 - **🦉 Adapts to OS/Browser default theme**: Dark theme for happy night owls
 - **💅 Markdown parser**: Built-in syntax highlight and copy button for code blocks
+- **🧭 Artifacts**: Run code blocks for SVG, HTML, Mermaid, and React in JSX

 \*This project is still an early experiment.
 Please share ideas, feedback, or file bugs via GitHub Issues page.
 Thank you!